pop up image

 Nowadays, the pull system concept is widely spread across various industries.
 Professionals use it not only in manufacturing but also in software development, customer support, and more.

-To achieve higher levels of productivity and workflow efficiency by using a pull system, you need to:
+To achieve higher levels of productivity and workflow efficiency by using a pull system, you need to consider these four main steps.
+Let’s explore them further.

-First of all, you need to establish pull signals.
-The best way to do so is by building a visual workflow where all valuable information can be recorded and tracked.
-This first step will help you acquire a full overview of your work process and catch all important signals.
+Knowing your process is essential for building a visual workflow.
+Once you have it on a Kanban board, you will have all valuable information recorded and tracked.
+This first step will help you acquire a full overview and control of your work process.

 After building a visual pull system, you need to know how to control it.
 One of the most common ways to manage your pull system effectively is by limiting work in progress (WIP).
-This is one of the core practices of the Kanban method, which is a widespread pull system.
+This is one of the core Kanban practices, which is a widespread pull system.

 For example, on a Kanban board, your workflow is divided into different stages such as Ready to start, In progress, Waiting for review, Ready for delivery, etc. By limiting the work that can be in progress at each stage, you will create a smooth workflow and identify problematic parts in it.